hildjj/node-cbor/README.md

 Get a list of build steps with `npm run`.
-I use `npm run dev`, which rebuilds, runs tests, and refreshes a browser window with coverage metrics every time I save a `.coffee` file.
+I use `npm run dev`, which rebuilds, runs tests, and refreshes a browser window with coverage metrics every time I save a `.js` file.
 If you don't want to run the fuzz tests every time, set a `NO_GARBAGE` environment variable:

 ```